seanbaxter/apex/examples/autodiff.md

 In Standard C++, code must either be included in textual form or compiled to binary and linked with the program.
 Only the former form is generic--template libraries may be specialized to solve an application-specific problem.

 EDSLs have been attempted by the C++ community for almost twenty years.
-In Standard C++, the [expression template](link)idiom is used to repurpose the C++ syntax as a domain-specific language.
+In Standard C++, the [expression template](https://en.wikipedia.org/wiki/Expression_templates) idiom is used to repurpose the C++ syntax as a domain-specific language.
 Operator overloading and template metaprogramming are combined to capture the result of a subexpression as a _type_.
 For example, if either terminal in the subexpression `a + b` is an EDSL type, the result object of the addition expression is a type that includes details of the operator and of each operand.
 For example, `op_add_t<left_type, right_type>`, where the template arguments are EDSL operator types that recursively specify their operand types.
 The type of the result object for the full expression contains the information of a parse tree over that same expression input.
 The expression template may be traversed (as if one were traversing a parse tree) and some calculation performed at each node.

 Expression templates are extremely difficult to write, error messages are opaque (mostly due to the hierarchical nature of the involved types) and) and build times are long.
 Most critically, expression-template EDSLs don't allow very complex compile-time transformations on the parse tree content.
 Once the expression template is built, the user remains limited by C++'s lack of compile-time imperative programming support.
 The user cannot lower the expression template to a rational IR, or build tree data structures, or run the content through optimizers or analyzers.